Havana photo tour booking

 Terms and conditions

 1a.
-Payment: The photo tour costs $1,049 CUC (pegged at 1:1 with the USD) per participant.
+Payment: The photo tour is based on a price in CUC (pegged at 1:1 with the USD).
 This includes accommodation in a private room with a private shower and A/C in a casa particular for five nights (in Sunday, out Friday, but you can arrange with the casa to leave luggage until after last days tour), breakfast every morning, all transportation during the tour, all local fees, salaries and taxes.
 It does not include travelers drinks and meals while on the tour.
-Tips at your own discretion.
+Airport transfers are extra.

 2a.
 Cancellation by the client and refund conditions:

 - 80% refund for cancellations made at least 5 months prior to the start date of the booked tour.

 - 60% refund for cancellations made at least 3 months prior to the start date of the booked tour.

 - 40% refund for cancellations made at least 1 month prior to the start date of the booked tour.

 - No refund will be made for cancellations that are received within the last month prior to the start date of the tour.

 The basis for refunds refers to amounts paid over and above the initial deposit, which is non-refundable.